unruli/Real-Time-Feedback-System-for-Student-Presentations/README.md

 ![Application Screenshot](Gallery/screen.png)

 The application provides a user-friendly interface for uploading audio files and receiving detailed feedback on presentation skills.
+I am still working on this project.